deivid-rodriguez/pry-byebug/README.md

 **pry-debugger** is not yet thread-safe, so only use in single-threaded environments.

 Only supports MRI 1.9.2 and 1.9.3.
-For a pure-ruby approach not reliant on [debugger][debugger], check out [pry-nav][pry-nav].
+For a pure ruby approach not reliant on [debugger][debugger], check out [pry-nav][pry-nav].
 Note: *pry-nav* and *pry-debugger* cannot be loaded together.